 Keyword Magic for PPC

-Creating high-quality optimized, content is only one area of application for the Keyword Magic Tool: if your budget allows, you may as well use it to build thematic PPC campaigns.
+Creating high-quality, optimized content is only one area of application for the Keyword Magic Tool: if your budget allows, you may as well use it to build thematic PPC campaigns.
 We know it takes time for SEO efforts to produce their first roots and shoots.
 PPC is different in that it helps you snatch some extra traffic in a very short time.

 If you are a PPC specialist looking to launch a thematic PPC campaign leading up to a special occasion, the Keyword Magic will also come in handy.
 Just define your campaign topics, target your audience and budget, and let the tools do the rest for you.
-Learn more on how to do this in our guide here.
+Learn more about how to do this in our guide here.

 We hope you will check out the Keyword Magic tool and enjoy the detailed results you get.
 Let us know what you think in the comments below.